 The unique approach of our firm focuses on finding constructive solutions to family law issues which protect the relationships and financial stability that you have already worked so hard to achieve, while simultaneously taking into account your individual needs, concerns and situation.
 While we prefer to resolve disputes first through negotiation and mediation in order to avoid the stress, expense, and often tumultuous process of courtroom litigation, when these methods fail to achieve resolutions which meet your needs, we are also prepared to aggressively represent your rights and needs to a judge in family law court, and help you ensure that any settlement you reach is fair to you, and properly reflects the needs of you and your children.

-To speak with our firm today in a comprehensive and confidential case assessment regarding your divorce or your options when it comes to marital asset division, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our firm today in a strategic planning session regarding your divorce or your options when it comes to marital asset division, please contact us online, or through our Morristown, NJ office at (973) 710-4366.